malte-b/musical_env_bike/documentation.md

 Particularly dangerous are the smallest particles in the air.
 They are grouped with the term *particulate matter (PM)* (german: "Feinstaub").
 PM is a mixture of solid and liquid particles.
 Distinctions are made in the size of the particles, no matter what chemical elements are involved.
 More detailed information on PM is given in the [data preparation](#data-preparation) section.

 Because it leads to health and climate problems, PM also gets more and more attention from artists. *Anirudh Sharma* motivates people all around the world to think differently about air pollution.
 He produces *Air Ink* out of PM2.5 particles [[1]](#air-pollution).
 Artists can use this rich, dark black ink for paintings or textile printing.
 With *Air Ink* air pollution is turned into something useful.
 Most artists use *Air Ink* to communicate health and climate problems caused by air pollution in their paintings.
 We believe that more and more people are aware of these problems.
 But when we asked ourselves how much particulate matter we breathe in when we go outside in our own neighborhood, we did not have a clue.
-Even though many city councils monitor air quality, the measuring stations are installed in one fixed position [[3]](#air-pollution).
+Even though many city councils monitor air quality, the measuring stations are installed in fixed positions [[3]](#air-pollution).
 But how is the air pollution, right here and right now, in our neighborhood?
 How can we raise attention to our individual interaction with air and air pollution?

 The 'Sonic Bike Project' is concerned about precisely this topic.
 The goal is to hear and understand sonified air pollution data while riding a bike.
 The black bikes look pretty natural but have an air pollution sensor as well as hardware and speakers attached to the bike so that the cyclist can independently ride around.
 While riding, the sensor measures the particulate matter, and this live data is directly sonified and presented to the cyclists via the speakers.

 We joined the project after meeting *Kaffe Matthews*.
 Together with two colleagues, she introduced the *Sonic Bikes* to the public in Lisboa and plans the next *Sonic Bike* event in Great Britain in summer 2021.
 The *Sonic Bike Project* is concerned about raising awareness of air pollution, gathering environmental data, and attracting other pedestrians' attention.
 They aim to communicate the collected data in an engaging, artistic way.
 But at the same time, the cyclist should intuitively understand the data so that the sound should be meaningful and informative as well.
-As Computer Scientists, we are quite new to the artistic, musical approach the *Sonic Bike Project* is taking right now.
+As computer scientists, we are quite new to the artistic, musical approach the *Sonic Bike Project* is taking right now.
 On the other hand, we believe that our background can add interesting insights to the project in the way we can process and work with large amounts of data.
 Regarding the project outcome of our seminar project, we are interested in translating data to sound that the cyclist can intuitively understand.
 We aim to raise awareness of air pollution but have a sound that is interesting enough to ride the bike for an extended time period.
 Towards the end of the semester, we asked ourselves what air pollution could sound like and still discover this question with different samples we record ourselves.

 <!-- 2) Introduction to the topic: basically ☺, please ensure a good consistency between your communicated project aims and the chosen sound design / sonification approach